 On November 11, 1919, President Woodrow Wilson issued an Armistice Day proclamation—a reference to the agreement made between the Allies and Germany to end World War I a year earlier.
-Congress would officially declare Armistice Day a federal holiday in 1938 (most states already had their own observances).
+Congress officially declared Armistice Day a federal holiday in 1938 (most states already had their own observances).
 In 1954, President Dwight D. Eisenhower signed legislation that officially changed the name to Veterans Day, making the holiday more inclusive of veterans who had served after and prior to the First World War.

 Though the date changed a few times throughout the 20th century, today Veterans Day falls on November 11 of each year.
-The date was chosen to coincide with the anniversary of the end of World War I, which occurred "at the 11th hour of 11th day of the 11th month."
+The date was chosen to coincide with the anniversary of the end of World War I, which occurred at the 11th hour of 11th day of the 11th month.

 People who served in the military tend to have completed higher levels of education than those who have not enlisted.
-According to the National Conference of State Legislatures, 37.1 percent of U.S. veterans have completed some college or have an associate’s degree and 27.7 percent have earned at least a bachelor’s degree.
+According to the National Conference of State Legislatures, in 2017, 37.1 percent of U.S. veterans have completed some college or have an associate’s degree and 27.7 percent have earned at least a bachelor’s degree.